YARN.SCHOOL

 Saturday

-Weather permitting, our lunch break will be outdoors and will include a special visit from some local fiber critters, pygora goats from Laura’s Pygoras and angora rabbits from Little Angora House on the Prairie.
-You’ll learn about raising these sweet fiber animals.
+Weather permitting, our lunch break will be outdoors and will include a special visit from some local fiber critters.

-Afternoon workshops will focus on planning your yarn, plying, inclduing navajo ply, and spinning luxury fibers.
+Afternoon workshops will focus on planning your yarn, plying, including chain ply, and spinning luxury fibers.

-After dinner, we’ll draw for door prizes.
-Then you can spin, knit, prep more fiber, or just relax.
+After dinner, you can spin, knit, prep more fiber, or just relax.

 Sunday